 Gender De-coding and unconscious bias

 Corporate culture and communication generally has a male tone.
 Whether it’s job adverts and postings, job descriptions, feedback and review forms or employee engagement and reward terminology.
 The HR world is awash with phrases such as champion, ninja, winner, hero, scrum master and black belt.
 It’s hardly surprising that some women or introverts can be deterred from putting themselves forward for new positions.
+This has result a demand for gender de-coding of all these documents.
 So although we haven’t seen adverts with “male applicants only” for over 40 years, there is subconscious use of masculine coded language which will cause many women to de-select themselves.

 Research in Personality and Social Psychology 2011 and also published by Duke University and the University of Waterloo, suggests that women are discouraged from applying for jobs if the posting uses masculine coded language.
 “Independent”, “self-confident” and “decisive” are three examples of male wordings that may put off some women from applying for a job.
 However, men seem to not be affected if a job description uses feminine words like “considerate”, “collaborate” and “loyal”.